zucchini-available after June 5

 Luckily for us, Dale will be okay.
 He’s sweet, gorgeous, low maintenance, and a good fit for someone who wants to share that special spark with someone who might have also lost something they love.
 He grew up with kids and co-exists nicely with other dogs.

 Dale will learn to love again.
 Not by his choice, but because Luckily for us, Dale will be okay.
 He’s sweet, gorgeous, has a great energy, and a good fit for someone who wants to share that special spark with someone who might have also lost something they love.
 He grew up with kids and co-exists nicely with other dogs.
 For being 10 years, he doesn't act it.
 Although gentle, he is playful and loves to be with his people.
-He does whine, pace, and howl throughout the day, even if you are home.
+He will whine, pace, and howl for the first week while he adjusts throughout the day, even if you are home.
+But after about a week, he understands that this is where he will be living.
 A good home (not an apartment) would be for someone who is home often for constant snuggles. dogs are the most selfless things on this earth.
 I see a bit of Kaiser in him and I’m going to find him as good as a family as ours.
 So let the games begin.

 If you are interested in Dale and ready to commit, so he never has to be bounced around again, apply for him at leadrescue.org.